260 Remington vs. 6.5 Creedmoor: Which Is Better for the Average Shooter?

 260 Remington vs 6.5 Creedmoor Ballistics

 If you're a ballistics nut, then you'll love this section.
-I will say there is very little difference in the ballistics of each caliber.
+You'll also quickly notice that there is very little difference in these rounds' ballistic performance.

 260 Remington Ballistics